ejlundgren/ejlundgren.github.io/README.md

 {% image "blahblahblah.jpg", "alternate text" %}
 ```

 This is calling an 11ty shortcode to create the optimized images.
-If this gives you any trouble down the line, you can just use normal HTML tags and as long as the image you are referencing is in the /assets/images/ folder it should work.
+In the off chance that this gives you any trouble down the line, you can just use normal HTML tags and as long as the image you are referencing is in the /assets/images/ folder it should work.

 ## Styles / CSS